-Famara (left) with other Senegalese players from Cuevas del Almanzora.
+Famara, at center front, with fellow players from Senegal in Cuevas del Almanzora.

 The match kicks off at a blistering pace.
 Players sprint and vault, cleats kicking up sprays of artificial turf.
 For a moment, only Famara's orders can be heard, shouting from the sidelines.
 The intensity of the game increases in the last minutes.
 A decisive header tilts the score to two-one in favour of Famara's team.
 The final whistle provokes a burst of contained joy; though rivals on the pitch, the players are bound by a shared journey across the Mediterranean, with each risking much to reach Southeastern soil.

 The farewell summons a shared laughter, taking photographs as a memento.
 It is ten o'clock and there is no time for a shower.
 Every faucet in the changing room bears a plea for water conservation.
 Spain's southeast is the driest region in Europe and the nexus of the world's largest agro-industrial complex.
 Within this hub, seven out of ten workers are migrants, their destinies entwined with the arid landscape and their individual aspirations.

 A blur of motion as a player from the Senegalese team in Cuevas del Almanzora charges ahead, the intensity of the match palpable under the stadium lights.